sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/environment-variables/README.md

 ## `dotenv`

-npm's `dotenv` package is a tool for integrating environment variables in node applications.
+npm's `dotenv` package is a tool for integrating environment variables in Node applications.
 To install `dotenv` on a project, run `npm install`:

 ```js
 npm install dotenv